-How to Install VSCodium on Fedora 39, 38 Linux
+How to Install VSCodium on Fedora 40 or 39 Linux

-VSCodium stands out as a notable alternative to the popular Visual Studio Code editor, offering a similar experience without the telemetry and tracking features present in the latter.
-It is tailored for developers who prioritize privacy and want an open-source solution that doesn’t compromise on functionality.
-With VSCodium, you gain access to a vast array of extensions and a robust development environment that supports multiple programming languages and frameworks.
-Its lightweight design ensures efficient performance, making it a preferred choice for developers across various platforms.
+VSCodium stands out as a notable alternative to the popular Visual Studio Code editor.
+It offers a similar experience without the telemetry and tracking features present in the latter.
+It is tailored for developers who prioritize privacy and want an open-source solution that doesn’t compromise functionality.

-Here’s a quick glance at what makes VSCodium an excellent choice for developers:
+Here’s a glance at what makes VSCodium an excellent choice for developers:

 • Open-source nature, ensuring transparency and community-driven enhancements.

-• Absence of telemetry, providing a privacy-focused development environment.
+• The absence of telemetry provides a privacy-focused development environment.

 • Compatibility with a multitude of programming languages and frameworks.